Qualcomm Rejects Broadcom's Takeover Bid

 Continue Reading Below

-Last week, Broadcom made an unsolicited offer for Qualcomm in what would have been the largest technology takeover ever.
-The combination would create a massive company whose chips would manage communications for consumer devices and appliances, phone-service providers and data centers.
+A combination of the two would create a massive company whose chips manage communications for consumer devices and appliances, phone-service providers and data centers.

+In a statement Monday, Qualcomm's board said the offer, which Broadcom submitted last week, dramatically undervalues the company and comes with significant regulatory uncertainty.

 "It is the Board's unanimous belief that Broadcom's proposal significantly undervalues Qualcomm relative to the company's leadership position in mobile technology and our future growth prospects," Paul Jacobs, Qualcomm's executive chairman, said in prepared remarks.